hauska7/klubdyskusyjny/docs/index.md

 ### The responsible men

-I am a man
+I am
+I judge
+I do
+with others

-I trust in one man
+I trust in one of us

-I do what should be done

-I am responsible for those

-we trust in one man
+we trust in one of us

-#### Odpowiedzialni ludzie

-ja jestem czlowiekiem

-ja ufam jednemu czlowiekowi

-ja robie co sluszne

-ja jestem za to odpowiedzialny

-my ufamy jednemu czlowiekowi
+we act as one
+we are the responsible men